Chocolate And Dogs

 overlook the chocolate chip cookies or chocolate cake you just baked!

-Chocolate and Dogs - Why It's A Toxic Treat
+Why Chocolate Is A Toxic Treat

 The downside of chocolate as it relates to dogs, is that it contains caffeine plus a